DanNixon/CSC8502_AdvancedGraphicsForGames/CourseworkSpec.md

 integrate multiple advanced graphical effects into the scene, while maintaining a cinematic framerate.

-Coursework part A – standard features:
+## Coursework part A – standard features

 This is the list of standard features which must be well implemented and integrated into the scene.